hyung-hwan/hawk/README.md

 # Language

-Hawk is an AWK interpreter created by an individual whose name starts with `H`, hence the `H` in the name.
-It serves a dual purpose: to be an easy-to-embed implementation within other applications and a standalone tool for users.
-At its core, Hawk largely supports all the fundamental features of AWK, ensuring compatibility with existing AWK programs and scripts.
-However, it introduces subtle differences in behavior compared to traditional AWK implementations, which will be explained in the [Incompatibility with AWK](#incompatibility-with-awk) section.
+`Hawk` is an AWK interpreter created by an individual whose name starts with H, which inspired the H in the name.
+It serves a dual purpose: as an embeddable AWK engine for integration into other applications, and as a standalone command-line tool for general use.

+At its core, `Hawk` supports the fundamental features of AWK, ensuring compatibility with most existing AWK programs and scripts.
+However, it introduces some subtle differences in behavior compared to traditional AWK implementations, which are detailed in the [Incompatibility with AWK](#incompatibility-with-awk) section. section.

-In Hawk, as in traditional awk, the execution flow follows a specific order: the `BEGIN` block is executed first, followed by the pattern-action blocks, and finally the `END` block.
+`Hawk` follows the standard AWK execution flow: the BEGIN block is executed first, followed by pattern-action blocks, and finally the END block.

-1. `BEGIN` Block: The `BEGIN` block is executed before any input is processed.
-It is typically used for initializations, such as setting variable values or defining functions that will be used later in the script.
+1. `BEGIN` Block: Executed before any input is processed.
+It is typically used for initializations, such as setting variable values or defining functions to be used later in the script.
-1. Pattern-Action Blocks: After the `BEGIN` block, Hawk reads the input line by line (or record by record, depending on the record separator `RS`).
-For each input line or record, Hawk checks if it matches the specified pattern.
-If a match is found, the associated action block is executed.
+1. Pattern-Action Blocks: After the BEGIN block, `Hawk` reads input line by line (or record by record, based on the record separator RS).
+For each input line, `Hawk` checks if it matches the specified pattern.
+If it does, the associated action block is executed.
-1. `END` Block: After processing all input lines or records, the `END` block is executed.
-It is typically used for performing final operations, such as printing summaries or closing files.
+1. `END` Block: Executed after all input has been processed.
+It is typically used for final operations, such as printing summaries or closing files.

 Here's a sample code that demonstrates the basic `BEGIN`, pattern-action, and `END` loop in Hawk: